denizyuret/Knet.jl/docs/rnn.md

 ;; any back path that does not lead to a bias/conv/mmul can be stopped.
 ;; any forw path that does not lead to an output can be stopped.

-### Can we have a recursive Net type?

-; need to consolidate the types RNN, Net, and Layer.
-; do we append or list when merging?

 ### Can we have reversible RNNs?

 ;;;; can the x's be recalculated using a reverse forw function?